 The Lava Lake Trail

 Once you are on the access road getting to the trailhead is simple.
-In a couple of hundred yards, you reach the parking area on the side of the road.
+Drive straight for a couple of hundred yards to reach the parking area on the side of the road.
 The parking area is divided into several sections and it’s common to find a number of vehicles at the site.
 There is no water at the trailhead but there is a pit toilet (outhouse).

 The trail leaves from the parking area and you immediately get an idea of the trail conditions you’ll find along the entire hike – a steep rocky trail.
 In fact, the trail climbs steadily and consistently for almost the entire distance.
 Although it is rarely steep, it is unrelenting.
 The trail climbs about 500 feet in each of the first 2 miles and 600 feet in the last mile making it 1,600 ft total.
 This is a consistently rough trail with lots of rocks and roots.
 Rarely will you find a flat trail surface so you have to pay attention to where you step.

 At almost exactly 2 miles there is a sturdy bridge crossing the creek the trail has been following.
 This is Cascade Creek and the constant drop in elevation makes it easy to see where the creek gets its name.
 After crossing Cascade Creek the trail steepens and climbs through a series of switchbacks.
 This is the last steep climb.
 In about 3/4 of a mile, the trail begins to flatten and even drops down a little.
 This last stretch is an easy hike to the lake which is nestled in the high mountains.